Navient and Student Loan Forgiveness Programs

 If you have qualifying student loans and you work in the public sector, you could be eligible for Public Service Loan Forgiveness (PSLF).
 This includes anyone working full-time in AmeriCorps or as a Peace Corps volunteer.

-With most PSLF applications being handled by FedLoan Servicing, your loans will be moved to FedLoan once you’ve met the program’s requirements.
+Because most PSLF applications are handled by FedLoan Servicing, any Navient will be moved to FedLoan once you’ve met the program’s requirements.

 Navient and Teacher Loan Forgiveness

-Requirements for Teacher Loan Forgiveness through Navient include teaching full-time at a low-income school or educational service agency.
+Requirements for Navient Teacher Loan Forgiveness include teaching full-time at a low-income school or educational service agency.